 To see this consider the pointwise left $\yon$"/exact cell $\cell\phi{\bigpars{M(\yon, d), J}}K$ that exists by condition (e) of \thmref{presheaf objects as free cocompletions}.
 By the uniqueness of Kan extensions we may without loss of generality assume that $l = \map{\cur K}B{\ps M}$ (\defref{yoneda embedding}) and that $\eta$ corresponds to $\phi$ as in \propref{left Kan extensions along a yoneda embedding in terms of left y-exact cells}; that is

 as in \lemref{bijection between cells induced by Yoneda morphisms}, where the cartesian cells define $\cur K$ and $\ps M(\yon, d)$ respectively.
-We take the top row of $\theta$ above to be the factorisation of the right"/hand side above through the cartesian cell that defines $\yon_*$ so that, by the equation above, \mbox{$\theta = \zeta \of \cart'_{\cur K} \of \phi$} where $\cart'_{\cur K}$ is the factorsiation of $\cart_{\cur K}$ through $\yon_*$.
-The factorisations $\cart'$ and $\cart'_{\cur K}$ are cartesian by the pasting lemma (\auglemref{4.15}) so that, using \lemref{restrictions of pointwise left Kan extensions} and the assumption that $\phi$ is pointwise left $\yon$-exact, we conclude that both $\theta$ and $\zeta \of \cart'$ are pointwise left Kan.
+We may take the top row of $\theta$ above to be the factorisation of the right"/hand side immediately above through the cartesian cell that defines $\yon_*$ so that, by the equation above, \mbox{$\theta = \zeta \of \cart'_{\cur K} \of \phi$} where $\cart'_{\cur K}$ is the factorisation of $\cart_{\cur K}$ through $\yon_*$.
+The factorisations $\cart'$ and $\cart'_{\cur K}$ are cartesian by the pasting lemma (\lemref{pasting lemma for cartesian cells}) so that, using \lemref{restrictions of pointwise left Kan extensions} and the assumption that $\phi$ is pointwise left $\yon$-exact, we conclude that both $\theta$ and $\zeta \of \cart'$ are pointwise left Kan.
 By the horizontal pasting lemma (\lemref{horizontal pasting lemma}) it follows that the second column $k \of \eta$ of $\theta$ is also pointwise left Kan, as required. \end{proof}

 \begin{lemma} Let $\map\yon M{\ps M}$ and $\mathcal S$ be as in \thmref{presheaf objects as free cocompletions}.
 For any object $N$ the top leg of the diagram

 factors through the full subcategory $V(\K)(M, N)'$ of $V(\K)(M, N)$, that is generated by all $\map gMN$ whose pointwise left Kan extension along $\yon_*$ exists, as an equivalence as shown.